ndwiga6769/week-Two-Lux-Dev/README.md

 Fast element-wise operations and broadcasting.
 Support for multi-dimensional arrays and advanced mathematical functions.
 Efficient memory usage and better performance in large-scale numerical computations.

+### List Comprehension in Python

+List comprehension provides a concise way to create lists.
+It allows for constructing lists by embedding a for-loop inside square brackets, optionally with conditions

+         List comprehension to generate squared values

+        squares = [x**2 for x in range(10)]
+        print(squares)  # Output: [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]

+        List comprehension with a condition to filter even numbers

+        evens = [x for x in range(10) if x % 2 == 0]
+        print(evens)  # Output: [0, 2, 4, 6, 8]

+### Shallow and Deep Copying in Python

+Shallow Copy: A shallow copy creates a new object, but the elements inside the object are still references to the original.
+This means changes to mutable objects within the shallow copy will reflect in the original object